 PSOs.
-Upon completion of the B.Com Degree Programme, the graduates will be able to: PSO-1 develop competency in students to make them employable in the global market and to equip themselves a successful entrepreneurs PSO-2 Apply different concepts in business to start and manage business and realizes the social Responsibilities PSO-3 practice different techniques of communication and apply it in business and profession PSO-4 anhance practical knowledge to practice business othics in order to most the national PSO-4 enhance practical knowledge to practice business ethics in order to meet the national requirements PSO-5 develop necessary professional knowledge and skills in academic, business and research.
+Upon completion of the B.Com Degree Programme, the graduates will be able to: PSO-1 develop competency in students to make them employable in the global market and to equip themselves a successful entrepreneurs PSO-2 Apply different concepts in business to start and manage business and realizes the social Responsibilities PSO-3 practice different techniques of communication and apply it in business and profession PSO-4 enhance practical knowledge to practice business ethics in order to meet the national requirements PSO-5 develop necessary professional knowledge and skills in academic, business and research.